Film Funding

 If you believe your production may be eligible, contact our team for an obligation-free eligibility assessment.

-Producer Offset: The Producer Offset is a refundable tax offset/rebate for producers of Australian feature films, television and other projects.
+Screen Australia Producer Offset Rebate: The Producer Offset is a refundable tax offset/rebate for producers of Australian feature films, television and other projects.

 COMPETITIVE FUNDING

-If you are developing an Australian Feature Film there are a number of funding opportunities to you during the development, production and distribution stage.
+If you are developing an Australian feature film there are several funding opportunities to you during the development, production and distribution stage.

-Key funding to expand your film internationally include the International Marketing Support – Festivals and Awards funding, which can provide up to $20,000 for feature films and up to $10,000 for short films.
-If you are marketing your film into international markets, you may be able to claim the cost back on some of those marketing activities with the Export Market Development, which offers up to $150,000 annually.
+Key funding to expand your film internationally include the International Marketing Support – Festivals and Awards funding, which can provide up to $20,000 for feature films and television series and up to $10,000 for short films and short form series.
+If you are marketing your film into international markets, you may be able to claim the cost back on some of those marketing activities with the Export Market Development, which offers between $20,000-$80,000 annually.

 TELEVISION & ONLINE FUNDING

-Australian film producers creating productions for television and online mediums are eligible to apply for a number of funding programs.
+Australian film producers creating productions for television and online mediums are eligible to apply for several funding programs.

-Key funding opportunities to expand your production internationally include the International Marketing Support – Festivals and Awards funding, which can provide up to $20,000 for feature films and up to $10,000 for short films.
-If you are marketing your work into international markets, you may be able to claim the cost back on some of those marketing activities with the Export Market Development Grant, which offers up to $150,000 annually.
+Key funding opportunities to expand your production internationally include the International Marketing Support – Festivals and Awards funding, which can provide up to $20,000 for feature films and television series and up to $10,000 for short films and short form series.
+If you are marketing your work into international markets, you may be able to claim the cost back on some of those marketing activities with the Export Market Development Grant, which offers between $20,000-$80,000 annually.

 DOCUMENTARY FUNDING

-There are a number of funding programs specifically for documentary producers.
+There are several documentary funding grants in Australia specifically for documentary producers.
 The key programs to be aware of are the Documentary Development program, which offers up to $30,000 for the development of one-off or series documentaries.

 Key funding to expand your film internationally include the International Marketing Support – Festivals and Awards funding, which can provide up to $20,000 for feature films and up to $10,000 for short films.